Essay: The Politics of Memoir and the Making of Memoir Madness

 Interestingly enough, my extensive work with these letters have brought to the surface some of those past feelings for Jeff – in fact, it was almost necessary to recreate those feelings all over again; otherwise, how would I ever be able to recreate that youthful voice?

-However, all parties involved can rest easy; at the end of the writing day, I was back in Skopje, Macedonia (where I wrote the first draft), enjoying my time with my terrific husband Jerry and the cultural delights – and difficulties – of the Balkans.
+However, all parties involved can rest easy; at the end of the writing day, I was back in Skopje, North Macedonia (where I wrote the first draft), enjoying my time with my terrific husband Jerry and the cultural delights – and difficulties – of the Balkans.

 Court and Hospital Records.
 I have decided to make portions of these documents public, mostly to demonstrate how the judicial system can abuse its power, imposing its mores and values upon the helpless, the ignorant, and the young.
 I would hope that such abuses no longer take place, but I suspect otherwise.